ulisesrey/ulisesrey.github.io/_pages/publications.md

 permalink: /publications/
 ---

-Hello, I am a post doc in the Zimmer Lab at the University of Vienna.
+I am a post doc in the Zimmer Lab at the University of Vienna .
+I am interested in understanding the interaction of neuronal activity and behaviour and I mostly use #celegans to understand it.
+For that I use whole brain single neuron freely moving recordings of worms performing different behaviours.

 Before that I did my PhD with [Stephan Sigrist](https://www.bcp.fu-berlin.de/biologie/arbeitsgruppen/genetik/ag_sigrist/mitarbeiter/leiter/sigrist/index.html) at the Freie Universität of Berlin, with an IMPRS fellowship from the Max Planck of Colloids and Interfaces in Potsdam, where I had [Reinhard Lipowsky](https://www.mpikg.mpg.de/rl/) as a co-supervisor.
+Back then (2012) my research focus was on  synapse assembly.
+The Sigrist lab
 ## Publications

 [A high affinity RIM-binding protein/Aplip1 interaction prevents the formation of ectopic axonal active zones